-The Inya Institute’s objective in terms of training is to develop both the analytical and methodological skills of those interested in conducting research on Myanmar’s culture and society and its diversity.
-The institute has so far focused on social research methods; it will expand to the field of humanities in the near future.
+The Inya Institute’s objective in terms of training is to develop both the analytical and methodological skills of those interested in conducting research on Myanmar.
+The institute has so far focused on social research methods, both qualitative and quantitative methods; it will expand to the field of humanities and critical thinking skills in the near future.
+The training offered by the institute includes students, employees working at local organizations, or more generally anyone interested in developing their analytical and thinking skills.

 Training in Research Methodology and Building Intellectual Capacity: The Inya Institute organizes workshops to train promising young researchers in social sciences and humanities’ methodology.
 The institute selects a small number of local research trainees for these workshops.
 Candidates are identified based on their genuine motivation to engage in research.
 Evidence of academic training and formal credentials are important, but not the sole consideration for selection.
 Candidates demonstrating a real intellectual curiosity receive serious consideration.